 How much would an SEO landing page cost?

 A single SEO landing page can take anything from 2-6 hours to write and upload to your website.

-It may be more cost effective to agree a search marketing/ongoing SEO package that includes SEO landing page writing.
+It would be more cost effective to agree a search marketing/ongoing SEO package that includes SEO landing page writing.
 You may pay anything from £500 – £1000+ per month for SEO, but this will include the SEO landing page copywriting.
 You’ll have ongoing support, along with keyword tracking, keyword research, content optimisation, meta optimisation and more.

-How much does a blog writer cost?
+How much does a blog cost to write?

 How much should a product page cost to write?

 Whether you need an Ecommerce category or product page written up, they can be very cost effective.

 As long as the writer has all the information required prior to writing, it can cost as little as £50, depending how long the content should be.
 On average though, for a category or product page you should expect to pay anything from £80+.

 Product and category pages vary in length and research, so it may be that the copy only required thirty minutes of a writer’s time, which would be £25.
 Compare that to a long product with a lot of detail, which requires research and discussions with the manufacturer, say this required three hours, equalling £150.